duderstadt-lab/mars-docs/examples/dynamic_fret.md

 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/img1.png' width='450'></div>

 <div style="text-align: center">
 Screenshot of the dataset.
 In the top half of the split view the red emission is shown, in the bottom half the green emission.
 Note that the excitation channel can be switched with the "c" scrollbar below the image.
-Currently, C=0 indicating that the red laser was used for excitation of this frame.
+Currently, C=0 indicating that the red laser was used for excitation of this frame. <em>Note: ImageJ channel index starts at 1 whereas Mars channel index starts at 0.</em>
 </div>

 **Affine2D matrix**